US consumer confidence dips slightly in August

 The reading on consumers’ assessment of current conditions improved and now stands at its highest level in nearly 19 years.

 Conference Board economists say that while other parts of the economy have shown some weakness, consumers have remained confident and willing to spend.
-The consumer is expected to be key in cushioning the adverse effects to the U.S. economy from trade wars and a global slowdown.
+The hope is that consumer spending can cushion the adverse effects to the U.S. economy from trade wars and a global slowdown.

+But Lynn Franco, senior economic director at the Conference Board, said, “If the recent escalation in trade and tariff tensions persists, it could potentially dampen consumers’ optimism regarding the short-term economic outlook.”

+The overall economy, as measured by the gross domestic product, slowed to growth at an annual rate of 2.1% in the April-June quarter, compared to 3.1% GDP growth in the first quarter.